yorkerlin/remove-the-square-root/README.md

 In the first stage, we use larger search regimes for all HPs.
 Based on this stage, we select a narrower HP range and re-run the search, reporting the best run for each method.
 In each stage, we use 100 runs.

-## Mixed-precesion Training
+## Mixed-precision Training
 For all optimizers, only the forward pass is executed in mixed precision with BFP-16 (as recommended by the official PyTorch guide).
 The gradients are automatically cast back to FP-32 by PyTorch.
 Shampoo uses these FP-32 gradients for its preconditioner and is unstable when converting them to BFP-16 (Shi et al., 2023) .
 Instead, our IF-Shampoo converts the gradients into BFP-16, updates the preconditioner, and even takes preconditioned gradient steps in half precision.
-Our method works well in half precision without using matrix decomposition and matrix solve/inversion.
+Our method works well in half-precision without using matrix decomposition and matrix solve/inversion.
-These matrix operations in half precision are not supported in PyTorch and JAX because they are numerically unstable.
+These matrix operations in half-precision are not supported in PyTorch and JAX because they are numerically unstable.

 # Todo
-* add the root-free RMSProp and IF-Shampoo
+* add the root-free RMSProp and inverse-free Shampoo
 * add NN models and training scripts considered in our paper
 * add the HyperParameter (HP) search space for each adaptive method (in the second stage) and the optimal HPs used in our paper